supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 1. Select **Next: Set rule logic >** button:

-1. For the rule query, paste in the following KQL statement:
+1. For the rule query, paste the following KQL statement:

-    >**Warning:** When using the Paste function to the virtual machine extra (pipe) characters could be added.
+    >**Warning:** When using the Paste function on the virtual machine extra (pipe) characters could be added.
 Make sure you use Notepad first to paste the following query.

     ```KQL
     SecurityEvent | where EventID == 4732
     ```

 1. Select **View query results**.
-You should not receive any results nor any errors.
+You should not receive any results or errors.
 If you receive an error, please review that the query appears just like the previous KQL statement.
 Close the *Logs* window by selecting the upper right **X** and select **OK** to discard to save changes to go back to the wizard.

 1. Scroll down and under *Query scheduling* set the following: